scintill/qmiserial2qmuxd/README.md

 * Do endianness conversions, so we'll work on a big-endian system (assuming the wire protocols are always little-endian)
 * Write an implementation in something like Python?
 I've started with C because it's probably best for my needs, but a higher-level language might make it clearer how this works, and have less possibility of memory bugs and crashes.
 * Is there a good reason qmuxd wants you to do control operations through it? (e.g. eQMUXD_MSG_ALLOC_QMI_CLIENT_ID and eQMUXD_MSG_RELEASE_QMI_CLIENT_ID in GobiAPI, several others I see in libqmi_client_qmux.so.)
 I found a way to do raw control requests for simplicity, but maybe qmuxd wants us to use its extra layer so it can manage something important...
-* Add symlinking feature, where a user-specified symlink is created to point to the pty allocated, so that a constant path can be used with the consuming tools.